ChristyGruen/Project-2/README.md

   <li> renamed the 11/30/2022 column to ZHVI (or Zillow Home Value Index),
   <li> created a smaller subset table to to merge with the Open Brewery data.
 </ol>
 The Zillow ZHSI and Open Brewery DataFrames were merged on "postal_code" or "zipcode" using a left join to preserve Zillow data from zip codes without breweries.
+The merged data was saved as mergeall.csv.
 <hr />
 <h3>Data Loading (Mongo database):</h3>